(Approved and adopted at the Board Meeting

 to the Directors and Part B: applicable to the Senior Management(SM) of the Company,

 was approved by its Board of Directors at its meeting held on 29th November

 2 For the purpose of this Code, “Directors”

 shall mean all the Directors on the Board of Directors of the Company and "Senior

-Management" shall mean personnel of the Company who are members of core management
+Management" shall mean officers/personnel of the Company who are members of its core management

-team excluding Board of Directors.
-Normally this would comprise all members of management
+team excluding board of directors and normally this shall comprise all members of management

 3.1 Basic philosophy of the Code of Conduct has

 been guided by the practices of good Corporate Governance followed by the Company.

 The core values of the Company are :-